MrE-Fog/devedge-2/_posts/2021-12-05-macos-configs-part-3---vim.md

 set relativenumber   " Show relative line numbers
 ```

 To quickly toggle the line numbers on the left, you can type `:set nu! rnu!`.
-[This blog post](https://jeffkreeftmeijer.com/vim-number/) goes into great detail about line number options in Vim, complete with Gifs.
+[This blog post](https://jeffkreeftmeijer.com/vim-number/) goes into great detail about line number options in Vim, complete with gifs.

 To show special non-printable characters, add these following 2 lines: